 - Owning a BTL will generate an income which will need to be reported to HMRC.
 Although this can be done by yourself I would suggest discussing with a qualified accountant.

 - Early Repayment Charges.
-The recommended mortgage may have early repayment penalties which could be payable should you wish to switch or repay the mortgage in full during the initial period.
-Please refer to the Key Facts Illustration to ensure you are aware of any penalties on early repayment.
+The recommended mortgage may have early repayment fees which could be payable should you wish to switch or repay the mortgage in full during the initial period.
+Please refer to the Key Facts Illustration* to ensure you are aware of any fees on early repayment.

-- It is also possible to insure against loss of rent and to cover related legal costs, which could be around 5% of annual rents.
+- It is also possible to insure against loss of rent and to cover related legal costs, which could be around 5% of annual rent

 - Provision should be made for water rates, property insurance, maintenance and sundry expenses.